-Effective digital marketing can provide a challenge for many companies.
-According to Netcraft’s January 2019 Web Server Survey, there are now over 1,518,207,412 websites on the world wide web.
-This incredible saturation means that even more people now compete for top spots on the search engine results page (SERP).
-Your business can compete and succeed with these people after you read how ppc works in this blog post.
+Effective digital marketing can provide a challenge for many companies and marketers.
+According to Netcraft’s Web Server Survey, there are now over 1,518,207,412 websites on the World Wide Web.
+This incredible saturation means that even more people now compete for top spots on the search engine results pages (SERPs).
+Your business can compete and succeed with these searchers after you read how PPC works in this blog post.

 Google continues to change and update their algorithm.
-These changes occur in response to what customers want and their attempts to maximize the user experience.
+These changes occur in response to what a user searches, what he wants and the search engine’s attempts to maximize the user experience.
 This can make it difficult for websites to earn the important top positions on the SERP, but we’re here to help.

-At the same time, no brand can afford to give up on an online presence.
+At the same time, no brand can afford to give up on an online presence and having a sound online marketing strategy.
 According to Accenture, 94 percent of B2B buyers report that they use the internet before making a purchase.
 MineWhat similarly reports that 81 percent of customers do the same.
 Brands that do not have an online presence will be missing for these customers.

-Fortunately, PPC can provide brands with the opportunity they need to grow the rest of their digital marketing efforts.
-When used correctly, PPC can work with organic marketing to build the company name.
-If you have not used PPC before, here is exactly what you need to know about how PPC works.
+Fortunately, PPC marketing can provide brands with the opportunity they need to grow the rest of their digital marketing efforts.
+When used correctly, PPC advertising can work with organic marketing to build the company name.
+If you have not used Pay-Per-Click advertising before, here is exactly what you need to know about how PPC works.

 What is PPC?

-PPC stands for pay-per-click.
+PPC stands for pay-per-click, an online advertising model.
 It describes those ads seen on websites across the internet.
-Brands design these ads to target people looking at particular types of content or who searched for certain terms on the search engine.
+Brands design these ads to target people looking at particular types of content or who searched for certain, relevant keywords on the search engine.
 These ads appear for a variety of terms, such as local search terms:

 You can see that the ads have a little green label next to the web address on Google.

 PPC ads can also have a place ‘retargeting’ people who visited certain sites in the past, trying to entice them to come back.
 For example, say you visited an ecommerce site and looked at a certain sweater for a while.
 You decided not to purchase it at that time.
 You may find yourself regularly seeing ads for that sweater on other websites or even on your social media pages.
-This is how PPC works: trying to get you to visit relevant websites.
-PPC platforms include the major search engines as well as social media sites like Facebook.
+This is how PPC advertising works, remarketing in particular, trying to get you to visit relevant websites.
+PPC advertising platforms include the major search engines such as Google and Bing, as well as social media sites like Facebook, Twitter, LinkedIn and Instagram.

-Anyone interested in understanding how PPC works will need to become intimately familiar with Google Adwords.
-It holds the place as the largest PPC platform.
-It also enables businesses around the globe to publish ads that appear on Google’s search engine and other properties of Google.
+Anyone interested in understanding how PPC works will need to become intimately familiar with Google Ads, formerly known as Google AdWords.
+Google Ads holds the place as the largest online advertising platform.
+It also enables businesses around the globe to publish paid search ads that appear on Google’s search engine and other properties of Google.
 Each time a user types in a query on Google, it will sift through the pool of ads and the chosen ones will appear at the ad space of the search engine results page.
 To understand how PPC works, you need to consider this platform.

-Google makes a considerable amount of revenue from their ads– about $22 billion according to their 2016 financial data.
-They work very hard to match the ads that appear on the SERP with the likely intentions of the person making the search.
+Google makes a considerable amount of revenue from their ads– about $39 billion according to their latest financial data.
+They work very hard to choose the ads that appear on the SERPs and match its relevance with the likely intentions of the person making the search.

 A large component of this process consists of defining the so-called ‘micro-moment’ of the person in question.
 Google believes that most people making a search fall into one of four different categories: